Chrysocolla Stone | Properties and Meaning

 Theophrastus the Ancient Greek philosopher wrote about chrysocolla in his treatise Theophrastus on Stones but it's believed the word was used to describe all bright green coloured copper minerals.
 In later writings by the Roman author and naturalist Pliny the Elder it's written the "ancients used the name more as a reference to the stone that we know today as malachite" and goes on to say it should not be confused with modern chrysocolla.
 He also writes "gold is dug out of the earth and in close proximity to it chrysocolla, a substance which may appear all the more precious and still retains the name which it borrowed from gold".
 He talks about it being a liquid found in mine shafts that flows through the veins of gold and describes it as being a kind of slime which hardens and becomes like a stone during the cold winter.
 He says the finest material can be found in silver mines and then copper mines.

 Chrysocolla was used by the early Native American Indians for healing and dealing with emotional challenges.
 It was also powdered and used as a digestive aid to improve the body's resistance to disease and to relieve arthritic symptoms.

-The photo at the top of our page was taken in Smithsonian Museum of Natural History in Washington D.C.
+The exhibit at the top of our page is on dislay in the Smithsonian Museum of Natural History in Washington D.C.
 Photo by Stone Mania ©.
-The second photo is malachite on chrysocolla from the Democratic Republic of Congo.
-Click images to see the original photos.
+The third photo is malachite on chrysocolla from the Democratic Republic of Congo.
+Clicking the images will redirect to the original full size photos.